-- 14.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 14.11 Where the matter has been identified in the agenda of the meeting under clause 3.19 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 14.9, members of the public must first make an application to the council in the approved form.
+- 14.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 14.11 Where the matter has been identified in the agenda of the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 14.9, members of the public must first make an application to the council in the approved form.
 Applications must be received by Monday 12 noon before the meeting at which the matter is to be considered. - 14.12 The general manager (or their delegate) may refuse an application made under clause 14.11.
-The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 14.13 No limit to the number of speakers permitted to make representations under clause 14.9 is set by Council. - 14.14 If more than the permitted number of speakers apply to make representations under clause 14.9, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
-If the speakers are not able to agree on whom to nominate to make representations under clause 14.9, the general manager or their delegate is to determine who will make representations to the council. - 14.15 The general manager (or their delegate) is to determine the order of speakers. - 14.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.19 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 14.9 after the motion to close the part of the meeting is moved and seconded.
+The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 14.13 No more than [number to be specified by the council] speakers are to be permitted to make representations under clause 14.9.
+No limit to the number of speakers permitted to make representations under clause 14.9 is set by Council. - 14.14 If more than the permitted number of speakers apply to make representations under clause 14.9, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
+If the speakers are not able to agree on whom to nominate to make representations under clause 14.9, the general manager or their delegate is to determine who will make representations to the council. - 14.15 The general manager (or their delegate) is to determine the order of speakers. - 14.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 14.9 after the motion to close the part of the meeting is moved and seconded.
+The chairperson is to permit no more than [number to be specified by the council] speakers to make representations in such order as determined by the chairperson.
 No limit to the number of speakers permitted to make representations under clause 14.9 is set by the Chairperson. - 14.17 Each speaker will be allowed four (4) minutes to make representations, and this time limit is to be strictly enforced by the chairperson.
 Speakers must confine their representations to whether the meeting should be closed to the public.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
 If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard.